Foreign U.S. bond holdings at Fed jumps in latest week

 Analysts have said the decline in U.S. government bond holdings likely stemmed from a combination of factors including booking profits on the recent rally in Treasuries and foreign central banks reducing their Treasuries stakes in an attempt to stall their currencies' depreciation against the U.S. dollar.

-The dollar index .DXY, which measures the greenback against a basket of six currencies, was up 0.7 percent on Thursday at 88.014 after reaching 88.032 earlier, which was its highest since June 2010.
+The dollar index, which measures the greenback against a basket of six currencies, was up 0.7 percent on Thursday at 88.014 after reaching 88.032 earlier, which was its highest since June 2010.

 On Wednesday, Russia's central bank said it stopped its multi-billion dollar daily interventions to support the rouble which has sagged due to Western sanctions and falling oil revenues.

-On Thursday, the rouble fell to an all-time low against the dollar to 44.81 rubles per dollar before retracing to 46.82 rubles per dollar in late U.S. trading.
+On Thursday, the rouble fell to an all-time low against the dollar to 44.81 roubles per dollar before retracing to 46.82 roubles per dollar in late U.S. trading.

 Russia was the 12th largest holder of U.S. Treasuries with $118.1 billion at the end of August, according to Treasury Department data.